 The First Writing School on the Internet

-Since 1995, writers from over two hundred countries have visited Writers.com and thousands have completed our online courses.
-We are accessible 24-7 from any Internet connection in the world, uniting far-flung students with renowned instructors - all published, working writers with teaching experience- who offer weekly feedback and encouragment.
+Since 1995, writers from over two hundred countries have visited Writers.com and thousands have completed our online writing classes.
+We are accessible 24-7 from any Internet connection in the world, uniting far-flung students with renowned instructors - all published, working writers with teaching experience- who offer feedback and encouragement.

 Writing can be a lonely road but it doesn't have to be.
 Whether you're just beginning to write or polishing your next piece for publication, we can help.
 Let us provide inspiration, direction, community and deadlines to start you writing and keep you working.